 Moving forward from concerns with abstraction in painting Marie Hanlon’s more recent collaborations with contemporary composers led her to use a broader range of media.
 Her expanded practice brings a new engagement with reality, whether looking at big issues or small details, Hanlon employs a subtle commentary which can be at times serious, but also humorous.
 Sculpture and installation predominate in recent exhibitions; It’s all about Books (2019) The Cregan Library, Dublin City University, explored the book as art object, Water Table (2018) The Luan Gallery related to environmental concerns of drought and flooding.

-She has exhibited as a solo artist, in addition to group shows and screenings, throughout Ireland and abroad, venues include: Solstice Art Centre / Rua Red / Rubicon Gallery / RHA / Visual, Carlow / Draiocht Art Centre / Fenderseky Gallery, Belfast / Wexford Art Centre / Galerie Katharina Krohn, Basel / Percussion Penthouse, New York, / Vancity Theatre, Vancouver / Cali, Colombia South America / SIME Festival Lille, France / Stuttgart, Germany / The Nerve Centre, Derry / IFI, Dublin / Jill George Gallery, London.
+She has exhibited as a solo artist and in group shows throughout Ireland and abroad, in addition she has had many screenings in concert performance spaces.
+Venues include: Shatin Town Hall, Hong Kong / KULTURECENTRE, Næstved, Denmark / University of Lille, France / The Kevin Barry Room, NCH, Dublin / The IFI, Dublin / The Cregan Library, DCU, Dublin / The Luan Gallery / Solstice Art Centre / Rua Red / Rubicon Gallery / RHA / Visual, Carlow / Draiocht Art Centre / Fenderseky Gallery, Belfast / Wexford Art Centre / Galerie Katharina Krohn, Basel / Percussion Penthouse, New York, / Vancity Theatre, Vancouver / Cali, Colombia South America / Irisches Kulturfestival, Stuttgart, Germany / The Nerve Centre, Derry.